From Click to Delivery: The Art of eCommerce Fulfillment

 Packaging and Shipping

 Before an item is packed and shipped, it will go through quality control to ensure the product meets the business’s standards.
-Packaging and shipping consist of a process called pick and pack in which the ordered items are retrieved from the warehouse shelves and securely packaging them for shipment.
-Depending on the business, it may also consist of a process called kitting and value-added services that include personalization.
+Packaging and shipping consist of a process called pick and pack, where ordered items are retrieved from the warehouse shelves and securely packed for shipment.
+Depending on the business, it may also consist of a process called kitting, as well as value-added services that include personalization.

 Value-added services may also be involved in the packaging and shipping process.
 Value-added services refer to additional services or enhancements beyond the basic picking, packing, and shipping of products.
 These services provide added value to customers, improve the overall shopping experience, and differentiate an eCommerce business from its competitors.
-Common examples of value-added services in eCommerce fulfillment include the following:
+Common examples of value-added services in eCommerce fulfillment include:

 - Gift Wrapping: Offering gift wrapping services allows customers to have their orders wrapped in special packaging, making them suitable for gifting.
 This service can include personalized messages, gift cards, or decorative elements.